Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Experiments

 \section{Experiments}

-In this section, we demonstrate that on a wide range of data sets, mean-field variational inference for BNN+LV suffers from the theoretical issues we identify in Section \ref{sec:model}.
+In this section, we demonstrate that on a wide range of data-sets, mean-field variational inference for BNN+LV suffers from the theoretical issues we identify in Section \ref{sec:model}.
 We also demonstrate that NCAI improves the quality of approximate inference for this class of models.
-That is, we show that parameters learned by NCAI better satisfy modeling assumptions, and as a result, the learned models are closer to the ground truth data-generating models - they generalize better and do not mis-estimate uncertainty.
+That is, we show that latent inputs inferred by NCAI better satisfy modeling assumptions, and as a result, the learned posterior predictives are closer to the ground-truth data-generating models---they generalize better and do not misestimate uncertainty.